tfausak/tfausak.github.io/_posts/2011-10-30-working-remotely.md

 Two summers ago, I interned at [Cisco][1].
 I worked in the office from 9 to 5 every day -- no exceptions.
 I couldn't stay late, come in early, or work from home.
 They were very particular about my hours.
+I didn't like that very much.
 I'm much happier with my current arrangement at [Famigo][2].
 Working for a startup offers a lot of perks, and one of my favorites is working remotely.

 Being able to get out of the office occasionally is important to me.
 My girlfriend lives about 200 miles away in Dallas.
 Traveling